fontys-intersect/fontys-intersect-2020/cases/smartwatch.md

 Secure in every way except the out of date OS (Tizen).

 ## Vulnerabilities
+**Outdated OS**
-The OS was outdated with the version 4.0.0.4.
+The OS was outdated with the version 4.0.0.4, this allowed unauthorized acces to methods from some interfaces on the watch. <br />
-Because of this, some interfaces did not require authentication for usage.
+This in turn could be abused by writing malware that could call these methods with specifiek instructions to execute actions that are unwarranted.

 ## Best practices
 The Smartwatch should be update when given the chance.